Wax extraction from honeycombs

 The process may need to be repeated until the wax is clean.
 The wax can then be melted down and poured into suitable containers with a wick held centrally to make candles.

-Lessons learned from wax extraction:
+Lessons learned about wax extraction:

 content & images